It’s a shocking scenario: You create a page design that looks just perfect in your favorite web browser on your own computer.

 You publish it on the Internet and tell all your friends.

-And the next thing you know, your cousin in Iowa and your friends in Brazil are telling you that it looks terrible, the text is unreadable, and your Flash files don’t play at all.
+And the next thing you know, your cousin in Iowa and your friends in Brazil are telling you that it looks terrible, the text is unreadable, and your multimedia files don’t play at all.

 Don’t let this happen to you.